 If you invest in our common stock, your interest will be diluted to the extent of the difference between the amount per share paid by purchasers of shares of common stock in this offering and the net tangible book value per share of common stock immediately after the completion of this offering.
-As of September 30, 2017, our net tangible book value was approximately \$4,205,690, or \$0.40 per share of common stock.
+As of September 30, 2017, our net tangible book value was approximately \$4,380,690, or \$0.41 per share of common stock.
 Our net tangible book value per share represents the amount of our total tangible assets reduced by the amount of our total liabilities and divided by the total number of shares of our common stock outstanding as of September 30, 2017.
-After giving effect to the issuance of 671,572 shares of common stock to Einstein prior to this offering and the sale of \$40,000,000 of common stock (minimum) or \$60,000,000 of common stock (maximum) in this offering at an initial public offering price of \$7.50 per share, and after deducting underwriting commissions and estimated offering expenses payable by us, but without adjusting for any other change in our pro forma net tangible book value subsequent to September 30, 2017, our pro forma net tangible book value would have been \$2,47 per share if the minimum amount of common stock is sold and \$3.11 per share if the maximum amount of common stock is sold.
-This represents an immediate increase in pro forma net tangible book value of \$2.10 per share to our existing stockholders and immediate dilution of \$5.03 to new investors purchasing shares at the proposed initial public offering price if the minimum of common stock is sold, and an immediate increase in pro forma net tangible book value of \$2.74 per share to our existing stockholders and immediate dilution of \$4.39 to new investors purchasing shares at the proposed initial public offering price if the maximum of common stock is sold.
+After giving effect to the issuance of 671,572 shares of common stock to Einstein prior to this offering and the sale of \$40,000,000 of common stock (minimum) or \$50,000,000 of common stock (maximum) in this offering at an assumed initial public offering price of \$7.00 per share, the mid-point of the range set forth on the cover page of this prospectus, and after deducting underwriting commissions and estimated offering expenses payable by us, but without adjusting for any other change in our pro forma net tangible book value subsequent to September 30.
+2017, our pro forma net tangible book value would have been \$[•] per share (minimum) or \$[•] per share (maximum), respectively.
+This represents an immediate increase in pro forma net tangible book value of \$[•] per share (minimum) or \$[•] per share (maximum), respectively, to our existing stockholders and immediate dilution of \$[•] per share (minimum) or \$[•] per share (maximum), respectively, to new investors purchasing shares at the proposed initial public offering price.
 The following table illustrates this dilution:

-Minimum Maximum Public offering price \$ 7.50 \$ 7.50 Net tangible book value per share as of September 30, 2017 0.40 0.40 Decrease attributable to shares issued to Einstein (0.03) (0.03) Net tangible book value immediately prior to offering 0.37 0.37 Increase per share attributable to this offering 2.10 2.74 Pro forma tangible book value per share after this offering 2.47 3.11 ] Dilution per share to new investors in this offering \$ 5.03 \$ 4.39
+Minimum Maximum Public offering price \$ 7.00 \$ 7.00 Net tangible book value per share as of September 30, 2017 0.41 0.41 Decrease attributable to shares issued to Einstein (0.02) (0.02) Net tangible book value immediately prior to offering 0.39 0.39 Increase per share attributable to this offering [•] [•] Pro forma tangible book value per share after this offering [•] [•] Dilution per share to new investors in this offering \$ [•] \$ [•]